singiamtel/alidistlint/README.md

 Optionally, select the output format of errors using `-f`/`--format`.

+You can also make `alidistlint` limit the warnings and notes it outputs.
+Use the `-e`/`--errors-only` option to omit them entirely, and only show critical error messages.

-You can also make `alidistlint` limit the warnings it outputs to those that apply to changed code between the given commits.
+Alternatively, you can limit non-critical messages to those that apply to changed code between the given commits using the `--changes` option.
 Errors are always shown, even if they apply to unchanged lines.
 This can be useful in CI, to gradually transition to using this linter.